CSRG-Group/dcs-notes.github.io/_CS132/part1.md

 - If the _fraction_ is `0`, the value is `+- infinity`.
 - Otherwise, the value is `NaN`, otherwise known as **not a number**.

+### Issues with floating point precision

+There are two key issues to account for when using floating-point values- underflow, and loss of accuracy.

+> **Underflow** occurs when a floating point operation results in an _absolute_ value which is too close to 0 for the computer to accurately store in memory.
+This can be remedied by setting a **sticky bit** in the status bits of the CCR, and storing a 0 in memory for the time being.

+A **loss of accuracy** can occur when performing an operation on numbers of two vastly different magnitudes.
+Specifically, due to maintaining precision when describing the large value, operations (such as incrementing or decrementing by a very very small amount) can result in the large value not being modified accurately as it is impossible to maintain the large and small context of the result.
+For an analogy, imagine pouring a teaspoon of water into a swimming pool- you cannot tell how much the volume of water has changed, and this would cause issues if further conditional operations depend on the result of this operation.